NewHT3251/simple-kernel-build-action/README.md

 ## Outputs

 - `kernel_build`: Outputs the path to the built kernel package.
+Directory of kernel clone is `kernel_source/`

 ## Example Workflow